Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![Three characters from Saltburn sitting in a dimly lit room after a party](/images/saltburn-party-aftermath-gzMj.png)

-*Alison Oliver, Barry Keoghan, and Jacob Elordi in Saltburn.
+*source-Alison Oliver, Barry Keoghan, and Jacob Elordi in Saltburn.
 Source: IMDb*

 The unsettling frame and the inconclusive cinematic themes make Saltburn a watch to remember.
 This thriller with a twist has been revered as a cult classic for its disturbing, twisted experience.
 Director Emerald Fennell weaves a more complex narrative with an ending open to interpretation.
 The climax leaves viewers questioning the nature of the lead’s actions and the movie's overall message.